OTWL/OTWL/README.md

 - 📖 Learning C#
 - 🤝 Improving my knowledge of my current skills and tools
-- 🔧 Collaboratively working on a web based productivity app with one of my friends
+- 🔧 Collaboratively working on a web-based productivity app with one of my friends

 ## Skills & Tools